Taiwan president wins landslide victory in stark rebuke to China

 Taiwanese are broadly sympathetic to the protesters in Hong Kong, an Asian financial hub.

-“I saw what’s happening in Hong Kong and it’s horrible,” said first-time voter Stacey Lin, 20.
+“I saw what’s happening in Hong Kong and it’s horrible,” said first-time voter Stacey Lin, 20, in the capital Taipei.
 “I just want to make sure I have the freedom to vote in the future.”

-Speaking in Taipei, the capital, Lin said she had voted for Tsai.
-“She is the best among all the candidates to protect our democracy,” Lin added.

 Reporting by Yimou Lee and Meg Shen; Additional reporting by Felice Wu, and by James Pomfret in Kaohsiung; Writing by Ben Blanchard; Editing by Clarence Fernandez, Shri Navaratnam, Frances Kerry and Alexander Smith